litexlang/litex-official-documents/Tutorial/Exist.md

 ```

 In this case, We use `17` to prove `$exist_number_larger_than(1)` and `have a st $exist_number_larger_than(1)` declares an object a with properties `a $in R` and `a > 1`.
 Notice `a = 17` is unknown, because `have` statement is choosing from one of the objects which satisfies the properties of `exist_number_larger_than`.

+## Not Forall and Exist

+Consider the following statement: `not forall x R: x > 0`.
+This statement is equivalent to `exist x R: not x > 0`.
+In Litex, you can not write `not forall`, because verifying it and using it to prove other statements is against the basic mechanism of `match and substitution` of Litex (i.e. It is almost impossible to think of a way to verify or use `not forall` to prove other statements without breaking the design of Litex).

+However, you can write `exist x R: not x > 0` to represent `not forall x R: x > 0`.
+Logically, they are equivalent.